Curriculum & Courses

 Each course consists of theoretical and practical approaches to its subject matter.
 In-class exercises (such as formal presentations, role play, and experiential learning) and real institution-based assignments provide students with applied, tangible skills that readily transfer into the workplace, while homework (including readings, research, and report writing) keeps students up to date on the latest trends, techniques, and strategies in nonprofit administration.
 The program imparts both the requisite subject matter necessary for mastery of the field as well as the techniques and tools essential for individual confidence and success.

 The curriculum is demanding and requires a significant commitment of time and energy outside of classroom.
-Students must complete the 36-point program with an overall grade point average of 3.0 (B) or better in order to be awarded the degree.
+Students must complete the 36-point (credit) program with an overall grade point average of 3.0 (B) or better in order to be awarded the degree.

 For maximum flexibility, the program offers three course formats: on campus, online, and a hybrid format that combines on-campus and online instruction.
 Please consult the Columbia University Directory of Classes for course timing and availability.

 Starting in Fall 2020 and thereafter, all new on-campus students will be required to take "Role & Unique Nature of the Nonprofit Sector" and "Ethics in the Nonprofit Sector" as their first two required and sequenced courses.
 After completing the first two required core courses in the sequence ("Role & Unique Nature of the Nonprofit Sector" and "Ethics in the Nonprofit Sector"), on-campus students may take any combination of remaining core and elective courses.
-Capstone can only be taken after completing 30 credits or, for full-time students, in the final semester in the program.
+Capstone can only be taken after completing 30 points (credits) or, for full-time students, in the final semester in the program.
 Electives may still require prerequisites, so students should be prepared to fulfill those requirements as needed.

 Nonprofit Management Core Courses